Cold shooting did in Loyola of Chicago in its second game in the USF Invitational in Tampa, Fla.

 While the Ramblers were struggling from the field, the Bulls were blistering the nets with 50.0 percent shooting.

-But they missed an opportunity to cut even deeper, and the Bulls regained control and led 64-45 heading into the final minute.
+The Ramblers fought back within 58-45, but they missed an opportunity to cut even deeper, and the Bulls regained control and led 64-45 heading into the final minute.

 Loyola failed to have a player score in double figures.
 Senior forward Ben Averkamp and freshman guard Devon Turk shared team scoring honors with nine points each, with all of Turk's points coming on 3-pointers.